Tools and Materials

 Mark the raised garden bed outline and remove the grass from the area.
 You can then add the finishing touches to the raised bed frame.

-Start with high-quality soil and choose plants that'll work in the location you select.
+Start with high-quality soil and choose plants that will work in the location you select.
 Plant tags show details on the care and conditions the plants need to thrive.
 See our guide to reading a plant tag to learn how plant tags can help you plant and grow a garden.

 Watering Your DIY Raised Garden Bed

-The best time to water is morning when less moisture evaporates in the sun.
+Morning is the best time to water your plants since less moisture will evaporate in the sun.
 Read our watering tips for more ideas and check the plant tags for additional recommendations.

 A water timer on a soaker hose can make a simple task like watering even easier.
 Drip irrigation can also be an efficient way to get the right amount of water exactly where you need it.